-While you might be fine to make a long road trip with only a break or two along the way, your pet likely doesn't have the same kind of stamina.
-Taking breaks periodically to let them walk, eat, use the bathroom, play, and rest will help keep their anxiety at bay.
+While you might be fine to make long car trips with only a break or two along the way, your pet likely doesn't have the same kind of stamina.
+Taking breaks periodically to let them get out of the car, walk around, eat, and use the bathroom will help keep their anxiety at bay.

 Stopping every one to two hours will give your pet a chance to recover from any motion sickness as well.
-Remember that even if they aren't making a fuss, they could be in pain or discomfort, and deserve a break just like we do!
+Remember that even if they aren't making a fuss, they could be in pain or discomfort.
+They deserve a break just like we do.

-If you notice these side effects in your dog and are concerned for their well-being, speak to your vet about reducing the dosage of Dramamine or switching to a different form of medication.
+If you notice these side effects within half an hour in your dog and are concerned for their well-being, speak to your veterinarian about reducing the Dramamine dosage or switching to a different drug.

-Every dog is different, and each will have a different tolerance to the medication.
-Even though it's believed to be a relatively safe medication for dogs, there are some side effects to be aware of.
+Every pup is different, and each will have a different tolerance to the medication.
+Even though Dramamine is believed to be a relatively safe drug for dogs, your vet can warn you about the possible side effects.

 More severe side effects could include diarrhea, vomiting, weight loss, and reduced appetite.
-These are much rarer and should be taken seriously.
-Monitor your dog's behavior, and if you notice any of these more severe side effects, stop administering the Dramamine and speak with your vet about your dog's health.
+These are less common and should be taken seriously.
+Monitor your dog's behavior, and if you notice any of these more severe side effects within half an hour, stop administering the Dramamine, and contact your veterinarian about your dog's health.

-For the most part, giving your dog Dramamine in proper dosages shouldn't be a problem.
-However, there are some circumstances where you should not give your dog this popular medication.
+For the most part, giving your pup Dramamine shouldn't be a problem.
+However, there are some circumstances where you should hold back.

-If your dog is pregnant or nursing, giving them Dramamine could be dangerous for the pups since the medication is likely to be transferred to them.
+If your dog is pregnant or nursing pets, giving them Dramamine may be dangerous to a pup or two in the litter since the medication may transfer to them.
 If your dog is a working dog, be aware that they will likely be sedated and lethargic during their normal routines and assignments while taking Dramamine.

-Also, if your dog has an antihistamine allergy, Dramamine could be dangerous for them since it's an antihistamine.
+Also, if your dog has an antihistamine allergy, the medication could be dangerous for them, since it's an antihistamine.
 Dogs that have health issues like high blood pressure, glaucoma, seizures, intestinal or urinary obstruction, prostate disease, hyperthyroidism, or lung/heart disease should not take Dramamine, as the side effects could be much more substantial.

-If your dog has any of the following conditions, giving them Dramamine is not advisable:
+If your dog has any of the following conditions, Dramamine for dogs is not advisable: